 # yum update --cve CVE-2008-0947

-Run the following command to download and apply all available security updates from Red Hat Network hosted or Red Hat Network Satellite:
+Run yum update security in the below syntax to download and apply all available security updates list from Red Hat Network hosted or Red Hat Network Satellite:

 # yum -y update --security

 To only install the packages that have a security errata use